hightechu/hightechu-discord-bot/GETTING_STARTED.md

 </script>
 ```

 However, we only want the `SECRET` part.
-Carefully copy and paste each part into the correct `.env` config variable.
-Do not add any spaces between the variable name and the `=`.
+Carefully copy and paste each part into the correct `.env` configuration variable.
+Do not add any spaces between the configuration variable name and the `=`.

 `.env`
 ```bash